Sustainable lithium extraction: Taupō's economic future?

 He says Covid-19 is beginning to hit the region hard.

-"For the financial year of 2021, up until last December, we were absolutely in boom time," he says.
+"For the financial year of 2021, up until last December, we were absolutely in boom time," he said.

 "But just in the last couple of months, I can feel it in the air - things are starting to come to a bit of a grinding halt."